-If you have any licenses, you’ll list each one separately and describe it.
-It will not hurt you, if don’t have any, but it will only help you, if you do.
-An example of a license could include a Dental Assistant with an X-ray license.
-You would describe how and where you completed the training or requirements to obtain the license along with dates and a description of how you use it.
+If you have any licenses, list each one separately and describe it.
+It will not hurt you if you don’t have any, but it will only help you if you do.
+An example of a license could include a Dental Assistant with an X-Ray license.
+You would describe how and where you completed the training or requirements to obtain the license, along with dates and a description of how you use it.

 Recommendations: Whom to ask?
 What should dental school letters of recommendation include?